magepeopleteam/tour-booking-manager/readme.txt

   The Seat Plan Addon for the Tour Booking Plugin is specifically designed to optimize ticket sales of tours that require specific seating arrangements.
 For example, when booking a cruise that requires reservations at restaurants or other seating preferences, this Addon provides an ideal solution.

 👉[Seasonal Pricing Addon for Tour Plugin](https://mage-people.com/product/seasonal-pricing-addon-for-woocommerce-tour-plugin/)👈
-  Seasonal pricing addon for WooCommerce Tour Plugin is a good enhancement of tour plugin, with this addon tour owners can sell tickets with different pricing based on date range.
+  Seasonal pricing addon for the WooCommerce Tour Plugin is a good enhancement of tour plugin, with this addon tour owners can sell tickets with different pricing based on date range.

 👉[Group Pricing or Bulk Pricing for Tour Plugin](https://mage-people.com/product/group-pricing-or-bulk-qty-discount-addon-for-tour-plugin/)👈
   This plugin addon will enhance your pricing features.
 With this addon, tour operators can offer different prices based on ticket quantity at checkout.
 For example, prices can be specified for quantities 1 through 5, and discounts may be applied for quantities 6 through 10.